litec-tmpl/tmpl-reveal.js/README.md

 A template to generate [reveal.js](https://revealjs.com/) markdown presentation repositories with reaveal.js as submodule.

 This template uses reveal.js version 4.1.2 (see [reveal.js (github)](https://github.com/hakimel/reveal.js) for latest reveal.js tag).
-See [how to host reveal.js on github-pages](https://martinomensio.medium.com/how-to-host-reveal-js-slides-on-github-pages-and-have-a-tidy-repository-1a363944c38d) on how to update to a nwer version.
+See [how to host reveal.js on github-pages](https://martinomensio.medium.com/how-to-host-reveal-js-slides-on-github-pages-and-have-a-tidy-repository-1a363944c38d) on how to update to a newer version.

 ## Demo